MattDierick/RTD-APIm-ADC-Controller/source/class3/module1/module1.rst

    password: admin123!

-Step 1 - Create an API Application
+Step 1 - Create an New Application
 **********************************

 #.
 Click on top left corner icon, and click on ``Apps``